johnkawakami/devnet-cache/README.md

 1. Create a new virtual machine and install Ubuntu Linux.
 Details below.
 2. Copy this directory to the VM, and run ansible-setup.sh as root.
 3. Run install.sh as root.
+4. Set up a new interface for devpi.
+See below.

 Installation takes a **long** time, and the first time you hit it, it's extremely slow.
 It may even fail due to network